 Team building events – especially those that include teams from across the organization – also play a key role in cultivating organizations that have strong networks.
-There has been some fascinating research that suggests that it is the networks and connections between employees in a company that gives rise to innovative ideas and strategic collaboration that significantly impact companies’ bottom lines.
-It makes sense – as you may have experienced for yourself, often the most innovative and creative ideas and solutions to problems come from informal conversations with our colleagues.
-Creativity is rarely an outcome of team building that most think of, but if run properly and with intention, programs can have the power to spark creativity and innovation.
+There has been some fascinating research that suggests that it is the networks and connections between employees in a company that give rise to innovative ideas and strategic collaboration that significantly impact companies’ bottom lines.

 Corporate Social Responsibility

-Finally, many organizations often don’t realize the potential that team building events can have as a way of practicing corporate social responsibility (CSR).
+Finally, many organizations often don’t realize the potential that these events can have as a way of practicing corporate social responsibility (CSR).
 Though not all programs include elements of corporate social responsibility, the ones that do can tremendously impact participants and organizations.